 |Wilson Keyring||$14.00||Add to Cart|

-After meeting up with General Manufacturing Concern founders Hunter Craighill and Dylan Fareed earlier this year, we were inspired by their mission to inject everyday objects with some design poetry.
+After meeting up with General Manufacturing Concern founders Hunter Craighill and Dylan Fareed last year, we were inspired by their mission to inject everyday objects with some design poetry.
 A few conversations later, we decided to collaborate on an exclusive Ghostly edition of their awesome Wilson Keyring.

 The Wilson Keyring is the kind of design we love to admire.
 A simple solution to an age-old problem, the keyring utilizes a bit of tension from bent brass to make storing and using your keys a cinch.
 It measures roughly 2″ by 1.125″ and can accommodate more keys than you'll likely ever need.
 Our Ghostly edition features a nickel plated finish and has an enamel stripe in our signature purple.

 About the design of the Wilson, the designers note: "The design materialized out of a side project in wireforming; the inspiration came from a system our friend Chuck was using to store brass lock rings in his workshop.
 We honed in on the right design and finish within a few rounds of prototyping, and worked with a jewelry finisher in Yonkers, New York to complete the enameling."

 - 1/8 inch , nickel plated brass wire